-The Oak moss grows on the bark of the oak trees, it has been years for centuries as a medicine, although nowadays it is mainly used in the perfume industry.
-If you search around the web for oak moss health benefits than you will probably find a lot of sites promoting essential oils which contain oak moss, you should take these health benefits with a grain of salt.
-The truth is that this moss is actually a lichen which is considered to be toxic when eaten, so you will have to boil it several times before consuming.
+The Oak moss grows on the bark of the oak trees, it has been used for centuries as a medicine, although nowadays it is mainly used in the perfume industry.
+If you search around the web for oak moss health benefits then you will probably find a lot of sites promoting essential oils that contain oak moss, you should take these health benefits with a grain of salt.
+The truth is that this moss is actually a lichen which is considered to be toxic when eaten, so you will have to boil it several times before consuming it.

-On the otehr hand this moss is grate for treating infections, due to its high acidity it will prevent the infection to spread.
+On the other hand, this moss is great for treating infections, due to its high acidity it will prevent the infection to spread.

-This is another moss which is actually a lichen, although it can not be eaten as it will upset your stomach due to its acidity, but this lichen is grate for treating wounds as it has antibacterial and even anti-inflammatory properties.
-The best way to consume this moss is to make tea from it, the Spanish moss tea has been used since a very long time to treat rheumatism, diabetes, and even aids new mothers produce milk.
+The Spanish moss is another moss that is actually a lichen, although it can not be eaten as it will upset your stomach due to its acidity, but this lichen is great for treating wounds as it has antibacterial and even anti-inflammatory properties.
+The best way to consume this moss is to make tea from it, the Spanish moss tea has been used for a very long time to treat rheumatism, diabetes, and even aids new mothers produce milk.